-How to Set Up a ROBS With Guidant
+How to Set Up a ROBS in 8 Steps

 - Traditional IRAs (Roth IRAs are not eligible)

-In order to do a ROBS, your business has to be set up as a C Corporation because the rollover involves a sale of stock.
-Guidant will submit the required filings with your state in order to set your business up as a C Corp (if it’s not already structured as a C Corp).
-They will also file required paperwork with the IRS.
+To do a ROBS, business owners must set up the company as a C-corp because the rollover involves a sale of stock to a retirement account.
+A provider will submit the required filings with the state to set up a C-corp or alter the structure as needed.
+It will also file all the required paperwork with the IRS.

 - Do I face an increased audit risk if I do a ROBS?

-- How much salary do I have to pay myself if I’m doing a ROBS?
+- How much salary do I have to pay myself if I am doing a ROBS?

-- How many hours do I have to work if I’m doing a ROBS?
+- How many hours do I have to work if I am doing a ROBS?

 - Will my employees be able to purchase stock in the business?